kharljhon14/synchronization-dashboard/README.md

 Ensure you have the following installed:

 - Node.js 18+
-- npm
+- pnpm
-- Supabase account
+- Supabase account (optional)
 - Git

 ---